Design Trends: Tips and Tricks For Going Geometric With Tile

 Grid-Inspired Field Tile

 Geometric tile doesn't necessarily mean to have to choose a dramatic shape and color scheme.
 Instead, keep it simple with a classic white square field tile and a contrasting black grout line.
 By arranging your tile in a straight set layout, you create a grid-inspired design that is perfectly geometric.

 Geometric Specialty Shapes

-When creating a geometric design, choose tile shapes that have crisp angles such as our Picket, Kite, Star & Cross, Chaine Homme, Chaine Femme, and Cravat shapes.
-You can highlight the geometric nature of the shape by contrasting the tile with your grout line.
+When creating a geometric design, choose tile shapes that have crisp angles such as our Picket, Kite, Star & Cross, Chaine Homme, and Chaine Femme You can highlight the geometric nature of the shape by contrasting the tile with your grout line.
 The tile installation below uses a lighter grout line with a dark tile color to highlight the shape of the tile, making the overall pattern the shape creates the focal point of the design.

 Geometric Handpainted Tile